 "I work out every day.
-It's part of my life," Ripa says in the March 2012 issue of Good Housekeeping.
+It's part of my life," Ripa told Good Housekeeping.
 "I do it more for my insides than my outside, but the outside gets a nice benefit, too.
 I feel like my mind is a little quieter when I exercise."

-The 5'3" Kelly, whose flat abs and fat-free physique is a testament to the anti-aging power of exercise, works out with a trainer three days a week doing a combination of cardio ballet and power yoga.
+The 5'3" Kelly, whose fat-free physique is a testament to the anti-aging power of exercise, works out with a trainer three days a week doing a combination of cardio ballet and power yoga.

 Kelly, a longtime smoker who kicked the nicotine habit in 2007, became a workout fanatic after noticing that regular exercise gave her increased stamina throughout the day.

 "Before I started exercising, I was exhausted all the time," Ripa recounts.
 "I remember when [my son] Joaquin was about 7 months old, I was carrying him up the stairs, and was completely winded when I got to the top.

 I thought, I've got to figure this out, because I shouldn't be exhausted like this.
 My husband encouraged me and said, 'If you worked out, you'd feel so much better, and it would quiet your mind down' because I'm a worrier.
 And he was right.
 I started out three days a week, walking for a half hour on a treadmill; then it was five days a week, and then I started jogging.
 It was like a drug.
 The gateway drug is the treadmill."

 Kelly, who calls herself a "vegetarian who occasionally eats sushi," eats lightly throughout the day, usually having toast and coffee for breakfast, a salad or yogurt with fruit for lunch, and vegetables, a soup and a small piece of fish for dinner.